WLDX: History

 Gorman Jackson "Jack" Black was the station's original program director and became the general manager in 1954.
 Black also founded the weekly Fayette Country Broadcaster newspaper and served as its editor and publisher from 1962 to 1982.
 An Alabama native and University of Alabama graduate, Black remained as general manager of WWWF until the station was sold in 1986.

 In March 1986, Bankhead Broadcasting Fayette, Inc., reached an agreement to sell this station to W. A. Grant Jr. and Eloise Thomley doing business as SIS Sound of Fayette, Inc. The deal was approved by the FCC on June 4, 1986, and the transaction was consummated on October 28, 1986.
 Under the new ownership, the station was assigned the current WLDX call letters by the FCC on June 22, 1987.
+Joe "Jackson" Redker joined WLDX in August, 1990, and was the Program Director until 2013.

 In September 1996, SIS Sound of Fayette, Inc., contracted to sell this station to co-owner Eloise Thomley and her husband Wayne, as owners of Thomley Broadcasting Co., Inc. The deal was approved by the FCC on October 23, 1996, and the transaction was consummated on November 5, 1996.
 Eloise Thomley served as general manager from 1986 until May 31, 2005.

 In April 2005, Thomley Broadcasting Co., Inc. (Eloise F. Thomley, president/director) agreed to sell this station to Dean Broadcasting, Inc. (J. Wiley Dean, president) for a reported sale price of $450,000.
 The deal was approved by the FCC on June 1, 2005, and the transaction was consummated on the same day.

 In July 2017, Dean Broadcasting agreed to a Lease Management Agreement with Hometown Radio Partnership of Fayette, Alabama, owned by DeWayne and Kellie Guyton of Winfield, Alabama.
 In September 2019 WLDX changed their format from contemporary Christian to classic hits, branded as "Big Cat 97.1".